-I did an Ask Me Anything (AMA) session on Twitter.
+I held an Ask Me Anything (AMA) session on Twitter.
 Here’s the transcript.

 Q: What’s the most important advice you’d give to a young entrepreneur starting his/her first business?